top of page

 1. Corrosion and Salt Damage

-• Regular cleaning: Wash down the outdoor unit with fresh water to remove residue.
+• Regular cleaning: Regularly wash down the outdoor unit with fresh water to remove salt residue.

-• Protective coating: Consider applying a corrosion-resistant coating to the outdoor unit.
+• Protective coating: Consider a corrosion-resistant coating for the outdoor unit.

 • Professional inspection: Schedule regular inspections to check for signs of corrosion.